The pursuit of excellence and a culture of achievement permeate all that happens in this school: it is engrained in our character.

 Both GCSE and A-Level results over the years have been good, with overall ‘pass’ rates at or close to 100% mostly at grades which have secured consistently high places for the school in national league tables.
 Virtually all students proceed to higher education, usually including several successful applicants in a variety of subjects to Oxford and Cambridge (more than one hundred in the last five years).

-These results are presented below, including previous year's results to ease comparison.
+They are presented below, including previous year's results to ease comparison.

 Our Progress 8 Score is 0.93 for 2018